teddstax/watsonx-langflow-agent/README.md

 Make sure you have a vector-capable Astra database (get one for free at [astra.datastax.com](https://astra.datastax.com))
 - Sign up or log in
 - Click `Databases` and click `Create Database`
-- Select `Serverless (Vector)`, type a database name, i.e. `support_agent` and select a Cloud Provider and Region of choice
+- Select `Serverless (Vector)`, type a database name, i.e. `support_agent` and select `AWS` as Cloud Provider and `us-east-2` as Region
+    - ⚠️ Please stick to these settings as that enables us to use the [Astra Vectorize](https://www.datastax.com/blog/simplifying-vector-embedding-generation-with-astra-vectorize) functionality
 - Wait a few minutes for it to provision
 - Note down the **API Endpoint** which can be found in the right pane underneath *Database details*.
 - Click on `Generate Token` and give it a name, i.e. `support_agent-token` and click `Generate`.
 Now click on the copy button and paste the **Application Token** somewhere for later use